-On February 17, 2023, the FDA granted accelerated approval of FILSPARI® (sparsentan) to reduce proteinuria in adults with primary IgAN at risk of rapid disease progression, generally a UPCR $\geq 1.5$ gram/gram.
-FILSPARI became commercially available in the U.S. beginning the week of February 27, 2023, and we are providing a comprehensive patient support program throughout the patient's treatment journey.
+On February 17, 2023 September 5, 2024, the FDA granted accelerated full approval of FILSPARI® (sparsentan) to reduce proteinuria slow kidney function decline in adults with primary IgAN Immunoglobulin A nephropathy (IgAN) who are at risk of rapid disease progression, generally a UPCR ≥ 1.5 gram/gram. progression.
+FILSPARI had previously been granted accelerated approval in February 2023 based on the surrogate marker of proteinuria.
+Full approval is based on positive long-term confirmatory results from the PROTECT Study demonstrating that FILSPARI significantly slowed kidney function decline over two years compared to ibesartan.
+FILSPARI initially became commercially available in the U.S. beginning the week of February 27, 2023, in February 2023 under accelerated approval, and we are providing a comprehensive patient support program throughout the patient's treatment journey.

 This indication was granted under accelerated approval based on reduction in proteinuria.
-The continued approval of FILSPARI may be contingent upon confirmation of a clinical benefit in the Phase 3 PROTECT Study.
-As described in more detail below, in September 2023, we announced topline two-year confirmatory secondary endpoint results from the PROTECT Study, and in December 2023, we announced the completion of a successful pre-NDA meeting with the FDA for FILSPARI in IgAN.
-In March 2024, we submitted a supplemental New Drug Application (sNDA) for conversion of the existing U.S. accelerated approval of FILSPARI to full approval.
-In May 2024, we announced that the FDA has accepted and granted Priority Review of the sNDA to convert FILSPARI from accelerated approval to full approval for the treatment of IgAN in the U.S. The FDA assigned a PDUFA target action date of September 5, 2024.
+The continued approval of FILSPARI may be contingent upon confirmation of a clinical benefit is the only oral, once-daily, non-immunosuppressive medication that directly targets glomerular injury in the Phase 3 PROTECT Study.
+As described kidney by blocking two critical pathways of IgAN disease progression (endothelin-1 and angiotensin II).

+The two-year efficacy data contained in more detail below, the FDA-approved label is a modified intention to treat (ITT) analysis, and as preferred by the FDA, evaluates data from all patients regardless of treatment discontinuation.
+In the final analysis of the 404 randomized patients, FILSPARI significantly reduced the rate of decline in September 2023, we announced topline kidney function from baseline to Week 110 compared to irbesartan.
+In the ITT analysis included in the label, the mean eGFR slope from baseline to Week 110 was -3.0 mL/min/1.73 m2/year for FILSPARI and -4.2 mL/min/1.73 m2/year for irbesartan, corresponding to a statistically significant treatment effect of 1.2 mL/min/1.73 m2/year (p=0.0168).
+The positive treatment effects on proteinuria compared to the active control irbesartan that were observed at Week 36 were durable out to the two-year confirmatory secondary endpoint measurement period.
+Additional results from the PROTECT Study and in December 2023, we announced demonstrated the completion of a successful pre-NDA meeting with the FDA for FILSPARI in IgAN.
+In March 2024, we submitted a supplemental New Drug Application (sNDA) for conversion of the existing U.S. accelerated approval benefit of FILSPARI to full approval.
+In May 2024, we announced that the FDA has accepted on absolute eGFR accrued over time and granted Priority Review of the sNDA to convert FILSPARI from accelerated approval to full approval for the treatment of IgAN by Week 110 resulted in a 3.8 mL/min/1.73 m2 difference in the U.S. The FDA assigned mean change from baseline between FILSPARI and irbesartan.

+Results from the PROTECT Study showed that FILSPARI was well tolerated with a PDUFA target action date of September 5, 2024.

-FILSPARI, a once-daily, oral medication is designed to selectively target two critical pathways in the disease progression of IgAN (endothelin 1 and angiotensin-II) and is the first and only non-immunosuppressive therapy approved for the treatment of this condition.
+FILSPARI, a once-daily, oral medication is designed clearly defined safety profile that has been consistent across all clinical trials conducted to selectively target two critical pathways in the disease progression of IgAN (endothelin 1 and angiotensin-II) and is the first and only non-immunosuppressive therapy approved for the treatment of this condition.